tienl/surfs_up/README.md

 ![June and December Precipitation](images/june-and-december-precipitation.png)

 # Limitation of Analysis and Recommendation
+_The dataset presented was given as a trusted source file, minimal data validation were performed.
+Data is assumed to be accurate and not corrupt (no repeats, and all outliers are trusted, etc)_
 - With the data and analysis at hand we do not know when are rains occurring, if it is during the day or at night
 - We also do not know how frequent rain is occurring on a month by month basis
 - We also had not examined the severity of the rain.